BrickMMO/tasks/individuals.markdown

 ## Recommendations

-Use Git and GitHub as much as possible.
-It will force you to practice the skill, you will alwyas have a backup of all your work, and your GitHub contributions chart will start turning green!
+Use Git and GitHub as much as possible!
+It will force you to practice the skill, you will have a backup of all your work, and your GitHub contributions chart will start turning green!

 I would recommend the following:

 1. Create a GitHub repo for each class.
 Put all your class files in that repo.
 Push the files from class to your GitHub account at the end of each class (or even more often).
 2. Create a GitHub repo for each assignment.
 You can use these repos to hand assignments in.
-And you can also use a GitHub repo to host a project (we'll cover that alter).
+And you can also use a GitHub repo to host a project (we cover that later in the [Deployment Task](/deployment)).
 3. If you're learning a new skill, create a repo and store the code there in case you need it for later.

 ## Consistancy

 Be consistent!
 As a developer you should be obsessed with consistency!

 - Use consistent naming conventions.
-- Give your files nice clean names like `logo-github.png`, not `IMG-20170407-WA0007_resized.jpg`, `IMG-20170407-WA0007.jpg`, or `Copy of IMG-20170407-WA0007.jpg`.
+- Give your files nice clean names like `logo-github.png`.
+Not `IMG-20170407-WA0007_resized.jpg`, `IMG-20170407-WA0007.jpg`, or `Copy of IMG-20170407-WA0007.jpg`.
-- Organize your file into classes, and weeks, and topics:
+- Organize your files into classes, and weeks, and topics:

     ```
     http5111